zzs-RedCocoon/tp/docs/UserGuide.md

 ```

 ## Add a movie you want to watch: `towatch`
-Adds an unwatched movie to your to-watch list.\
+Adds an unwatched movie to your to-watch list.

-Format: `towatch <Movie Name>`
+Format: `towatch <movie name>`
 > :exclamation: **Note:** Functionality is similar to [`watched`](#add-a-movie-youve-watched--watched).

 ## List out movies you've watched or plan to watch: `list`/`watchlist`
-Show a list of all the movies you have watched.\
+Show a list of all the movies you have watched.

 Format:\
 `list` for movies you have watched.\
 `watchlist` for movies you plan to watch.